samdark/yii2-cookbook/book/scaling.md

 * `git clone` the application into the configured 'www' directory
 * Set up a cron job to `git pull` the directory every minute.
-* Set up a cron job to `composer update` the directory every minute.
+* Set up a cron job to `composer install` the directory every minute.

 When the application is up and running on the temporary server, create a snapshot of the server and use it to create your scalable server group.

 Most PaaS platforms such as Google Cloud Managed Instance Groups and Amazon Elastic Beanstalk let you configure 'start up' commands.
-The start up command should also install/update the application (using `git clone` or `git pull` depending on if the service image already contains the application's git or not), and a `composer update` command to install all composer packages.
+The start up command should also install/update the application (using `git clone` or `git pull` depending on if the service image already contains the application's git or not), and a `composer install` command to install all composer packages.

 When the server group is set up using a disk based on the snapshot from the temporary server instance, you can remove the temporary server instance.